Article

 • Thick and heavy

-According to the Acer website, it’s time to “say hello to the all-new pick-up-and-go.”
-This laptop has an accessible price for its size, a touchpad, a backlit keyboard, and a fingerprint reader.
-If you’re looking for a big laptop with a generous screen that’s great at multitasking for day-to-day work, the Acer Swift 3 is worth consideration.
+The Acer Swift Go 14 has an accessible price for its size, a touchpad, a backlit keyboard, and a sleek case.
+If you’re looking for a big laptop with a generous screen that’s great at multitasking for day-to-day work, the Acer Swift Go 14 is worth consideration.

-Its mid-range pricing does come with a few tradeoffs.
-While the battery life is stellar (12+ hours in testing), the webcam and display brightness could be better and performance falls behind with demanding apps.
-Despite its cons, the Swift 3 is a great laptop with mass appeal.
+Its mid-range pricing does come with a few trade-offs.
+While the key feel and keyboard are spacious, the webcam and display brightness could be better and performance falls behind with demanding apps.
+Despite its cons, the Swift Go 14 is a great laptop with mass appeal.
 It’s especially suited for writers, students, or remote workers who have places to go and people to see.

 • Intel Iris Xe Graphics